In the USA order online by clicking Loreto Publications

 series of Bibles that would remain in print through many reprints for most of

 the rest of the century.
 Quarto.
-Full leather binding with original cross-hatch tooled covers and matching ornately gilt paneled
+Full leather binding with original

-spine.
-Frontispiece plus three full page
+cross-hatch tooled covers and matching ornately gilt paneled spine.
+Frontispiece plus three full page engraved

-hinges.
-Browned interior, but overall
+plates.
+Reinforced inner hinges.
+Browned interior, but overall clean with no

-clean with no markings.
+markings.
 Hills 527.

 FIRST EDITION OF THE MURRAY BIBLE